Color Models for Web Development

 When to Use HSL

-• Dark mode - Easy to adjust lightness values
+• Dark mode: easy to flip lightness values

 HSL is Best for CSS Custom Properties